uzyovoys/zenbot/_pages/botscript/context.md

 When Zenbot decides which of nested contexts should be activated, it looks in the optional _if_ attribute to find a condition expression to evaluate.

 If such condition is defined Zenbot evaluates it with a bunch of existing variables.
-If this expression returns 1, Zenbot activates this context.
+If this expression returns 1, Zenbot extends the root context with this one.
 Otherwise Zenbot looks through nested contexts further.

 ```xml
 <input pattern="(hi|hello) *">